teamniteo/rebuild-pages/README.md

 1. Upload 'rebuild-pages' directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to **Tools** menu and then **Rebuild Pages* to configure

+## We're hiring!

+At Niteo we regularly contribute back to the Open Source community.
+If you do too, we'd like to invite you to [join our team](https://niteo.co/careers)!